Path of Exile has three attributes, around which we have placed the character classes. All seven character classes have been announced.

 Strength confers raw brute power, and is represented on weapons by high base damage.
 Strength armor pieces grant physical damage reduction.
 Monsters aligned with Strength generally hit hard and take many blows to defeat.
-Our announced Strength character class is the Marauder.
+Our Strength character class is the Marauder.

 Dexterity confers agility in combat, and is represented on weapons by faster attack speeds.
 Dexterity armor pieces grant the ability to evade enemy blows more often.
 Monsters aligned with Dexterity are nimble and difficult to hit, often attacking from a distance or with multiple weapons.
-Our announced Dexterity character class is the Ranger.
+Our Dexterity character class is the Ranger.

 Intelligence confers knowledge – of both arcane magic and deadly combat techniques.
 It is represented on weapons through improved critical strikes.
 Intelligence armor pieces grant the wearer a mystical energy shield which protects them from blows and can recharge when they are out of combat.
 Monsters aligned with intelligence are often weak spell-casters who can be dangerous if not immediately dealt with.
-Our announced Intelligence character class is the Witch.
+Our Intelligence character class is the Witch.

 The Duelist is a hybrid character class that excels at both Strength and Dexterity skills.